MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales.md

 ms.localizationpriority: medium
 ---

-# Install Microsoft 365 Copilot for Sales
+# Install Sales app

-Copilot for Sales can be installed either by an administrator or by an end user.
-As an administrator, you can install Copilot for Sales as an integrated app on multiple platforms or as an individual app on a single platform.
+Sales app can be installed either by an administrator or by an end user.
+As an administrator, you can install Sales app as an integrated app on multiple platforms or as an individual app on a single platform.
 As an end user, you can install the Outlook add-in and Teams app from within Microsoft AppSource in Outlook or Teams respectively, as long as they aren't explicitly blocked by your administrator.
-For information about privileges required to use Copilot for Sales, see [Privileges required to use Copilot for Sales](privileges.md).
+For information about privileges required to use Sales app, see [Privileges required to use Sales app](privileges.md).

 ## Admin-deployed installation